mr-dgidgi/arma3-server/README.md

 ## More tips

-Don't forget to setup a logrotate
+Don't forget to setup a logrotate.
 Arma server need to be restarted frequently if you run a persistant mission like Antistasi or Exile.
 You can setup a cron or systemd timer to restart it.